VahramTch/emotion-detection/README.md

 ```

 ## 📈 Performance
-The model achieves an accuracy of approximately 70% on the test set of the FER-2013 dataset.
+The model achieves an accuracy of approximately 84% on the test set.